jrheard/blog/python/tic-tac-toe.md

 In this project, you'll write a program that lets you play a game of tic-tac-toe against an AI opponent.

-I'll walk you through the process like usual, but a quick note before we start: the purpose of this project is to get you comfortable with writing **functions**.
+The purpose of this project is to get you comfortable with writing **functions**.

 Functions are like LEGO blocks.